CubedProgrammer/CubedProgrammerCInputOutput/README.md

 ## Installation Instructions
 Download or clone the repository.
 Put it in a folder on your hard drive.

+On Mac OS X, linux, BSD, or any Unix-based system, copy the headers into /usr/local/include.

 Compiler flags.

--I or /I, for gcc and msvc respectively, and then use paths C:/Path/To/The/Library/CubedProgrammerCInputOutput/lib C:/Path/To/The/Library/CubedProgrammerCInputOutput/header_only_include, both are required
+-I or /I, for gcc or clang, and msvc respectively, and then use paths C:/Path/To/The/Library/CubedProgrammerCInputOutput/lib C:/Path/To/The/Library/CubedProgrammerCInputOutput/header_only_include, both are required, on windows.

-gcc -O3 -I./include -I./header_only_include -c src/cpcio_fstream.c -fPIC

-gcc -O3 -I./include -I./header_only_include -c src/cpcio_istream.c -fPIC

-gcc -O3 -I./include -I./header_only_include -c src/cpcio_ostream.c -fPIC

-gcc -O3 -I./include -I./header_only_include -c src/cpcio_sstream.c -fPIC
+gcc -O3 -I./include -I./header_only_include -c src/cpcio_fstream.c src/cpcio_istream.c src/cpcio_ostream.c src/cpcio_sstream.c src/cpcio_stdstream.c -fPIC

 gcc -shared -o libcpcio.so cpcio_fstream.o cpcio_istream.o cpcio_ostream.o cpcio_sstream.o
 ## cpcio_istream